Delaware’s Efforts in Developing the Chesapeake Bay Phase III Watershed Implementation Plan (WIP)

 Development of Delaware’s Phase III WIP

 There have been three phases of Delaware’s Chesapeake Bay WIP.
 Delaware developed its Phase I WIP in 2010 and its Phase II WIP in 2012.
 Both the Phase I and Phase II WIPs describe actions and controls to be implemented by 2017 and 2025 to achieve applicable water quality standards.
 The Phase III WIP provides information on actions Delaware intends to implement between 2019 and 2025 to meet the Bay restoration goals.

-On April 12th, 2019, Delaware submitted a draft version of the Phase III WIP to EPA and posted it on DNREC’s website.
-Delaware solicited public comments April 12th, 2019 through June 7th, 2019.
-Comments were submitted via electronic form, email, and through the United States Postal Service.
+On April 12, 2019, Delaware submitted a draft version of the Phase III WIP to EPA and posted it on DNREC’s website.
+Delaware solicited public comments from April 12-June 7, with comments submitted via electronic form, email, and the United States Postal Service.
 Delaware has consolidated every comment received in Appendix J, along with a response.